ahmedayyad-dev/youtube-search-python/README.md

 '''
 Getting information about playlist or videos in it using its link.

-`Playlist.get` method will give both information & formats of the playlist `Playlist.getInfo` method will give only information about the playlist.
+`Playlist.get` method will give information about the playlist `Playlist.getInfo` method will give only information about the playlist.
 `Playlist.getVideos` method will give only videos in the playlist.